nhoangkiet35/Smart-Automatic-Farm-Kit-8051-ESP32/README.md

 * Monitor soil moisture in 4 zones
 * Automatically irrigate if moisture < 30%
-* Log environmental data to cloud dashboard
+* Log environmental data to the cloud dashboard
 * Control via mobile and web

 ---